JackYu6/TicTacToe-Python/README.md

 # TicTacToe-Python
-Implementation of a TicTacToe game using python
+Implementation of a TicTacToe game using python.